-The new residence halls along Lancaster Avenue—recently named The Commons—will open in time for move-in at the start of the fall 2019 semester.
-The complex will provide a variety of living options and include apartments, suites and single rooms with 1,135 beds for upperclass students, allowing 85 percent of undergraduates to live on campus.
-Student-centered amenities in The Commons will include two fitness centers, collaborative workspaces and outdoor courtyards.
+Final preparations are underway to ready The Commons, the new residence halls along Lancaster Avenue, for move-in for the first student residents in August 2019.
+The complex provides a variety of living options and includes apartments, suites and single rooms for a total of 1,135 beds.
+Student-centered amenities include two fitness centers, collaborative workspaces and outdoor courtyards.

-A full-service restaurant and grill serving the entire community will open at the corner of Lancaster and Ithan avenues in August 2019.
+A full-service restaurant and grill serving the entire community will open at the corner of Lancaster and Ithan avenues in fall 2019.
 The Refectory, a partnership between Villanova University and Zavino Hospitality Group, will provide a gathering space for students, faculty and staff, alumni, visitors and neighbors, and will serve updated American classics in a sophisticated, family-friendly atmosphere.
-Parliament Espresso and Coffee Bar, a café serving grab-and-go options, will also open in August adjacent to the restaurant.
+Parliament Espresso and Coffee Bar, a café serving grab-and-go options adjacent to the restaurant, will also open this fall.

 The new center will feature state-of-the-art performance spaces, including a 400-seat proscenium-style theater and a Courtyard Theater, classrooms to support education and artistic innovation, a dance studio and costume and scenery shops.

-In October 2018, the arena reopened as the Finneran Pavilion, named for William B. Finneran ’63 VSB, whose $22.6 million leadership gift kick-started the $65 million project.
-Everything inside is new, from the scoreboards overhead to the seats along the sidelines.
-The facility has earned rave reviews from the Villanova community for its revamped gathering and concessions spaces, enhanced audio-visual technology and new displays honoring the rich history of the Villanova Men’s and Women’s Basketball programs,
+The Finneran Pavilion reopened in fall 2018 after a massive, $65 million renovation, kick-started by a $22.6 million leadership gift from William B. Finneran ’63 VSB.
+Everything inside is new, from the state-of-the-art scoreboards overhead to the seats along the sidelines.
+The facility earned rave reviews throughout its inaugural season for its revamped gathering and concessions spaces, enhanced audiovisual technology and new displays honoring the rich history of the Villanova Men’s and Women’s Basketball programs.

 Questions and comments are welcomed.